 Job Description for Logistics Engineers

 The word logistics applies to the process by which goods and services are distributed.
-Logistics engineers are those people in charge of designing and analyzing the systems employed in distributing those goods and services.
+Logistics engineers are in charge of designing and analyzing the systems employed in distributing those goods and services.
 They evaluate all aspects of methods of distribution (typically called a supply chain) with the ultimate goal of improving efficiency, thus generating higher profits for their employers.

 Because logistics engineers are concerned with the entire supply chain, their job requires a large variety of tasks.
 Logistics engineers handle inventory, process orders, plan warehouse layouts and help design product packaging to maximize shipping efficiency.
 In general, they use their knowledge of science and math to construct the most streamlined, efficient method of product distribution possible.